nedrysoft/pingnoo/contributing.md

 1. The first header should be the corresponding header to the source file.
 2.  *Empty Line*
-3. Local includes (sorted alphabetically)
+3. Local includes. (sorted alphabetically)
 4.  *Empty Line*
-5. System includes (sorted alphabetically)
+5. System includes. (sorted alphabetically)

 ### Header file

-1. Local includes (sorted alphabetically)
+1. Local includes. (sorted alphabetically)
 2.  *Empty Line*
-3. System includes (sorted alphabetically)
+3. System includes. (sorted alphabetically)
 4.  *Empty Line*
-5. Objective C++ imports (sorted alphabetically)
+5. Objective-C++ imports. (sorted alphabetically)

 ### Exceptions

-If a file requires including at a specific location (i.e. either the first or last), then it should be accompanied a comment explaining why the file is out of sequence.
+If a file requires including at a specific location (i.e. either the first or last),  a comment should follow explaining why the file is out of sequence.

 ## C++

 ###Include Guards

-All include files should have an include guard to prevent the file from being included more than once.
+All include files should have a guard to prevent the file from being included more than once.

 ```c++
 #ifndef NEDRYSOFT_RIBBONPUSHBUTTON_H